google-parfait/tensorflow-federated/docs/design/tracing.md

 ## Tracing a TensorFlow Computation

-TODO(b/153500547): Describe the process of tracing a TensorFlow compuation.
+TODO(b/153500547): Describe the process of tracing a TensorFlow computation.

 ## Clean Error Messages from Exceptions During Tracing